Two men perform on a spotlighted stage: one sings into a microphone while the other plays an acoustic guitar; drummer and bassist silhouette in back.

 Play Your Role Well

-• Feature them on songs that fit them
+• Feature them on songs that suit their voice.

 Your role is not to outshine your team.
-It’s to steward the team well.
-That includes yourself.
+It is to steward your team well.
+That includes stewarding your own gifts with gratitude instead of insecurity.

 Eyes Forward

-You may not be the most gifted person on your team, and that’s okay.
-You don’t need to be.
-You need to be faithful.
-Present.
-Willing to lead with what you’ve been given.
+You may never be the most gifted musician on your team.
+That is perfectly okay.
+You do not need to be.
+You simply need to be faithful, present, and available.
+Committed to leading with what God has entrusted to you.

 Comparison will always try to pull your eyes sideways.
-Leadership requires you to keep them forward.
-Stay in your lane.
+Leadership requires you to keep them fixed forward.
 Lead your people.
 Steward your calling.
-That’s more than enough.
+Trust the God who called you far more than the voice inside you that keeps comparing.
+Because the church does not need another celebrity.
+It needs faithful shepherds.

 Share this article: